brycked/ts-template/README.md

 ## ToDo

+- [ ] [Create](https://github.com/brycked/ts-template/generate) a new repository from this template
-- [ ] Find & replace `ts-template` with the name of this repository
+- [ ] Find & replace `ts-template` with the name of the new repository
 - [ ] Find & replace the description with a proper one
 - [ ] Optionally make the [installation guide](#installation) install as `devDependency`
 - [ ] Add `NPM_TOKEN` as a [new repository secret](https://github.com/brycked/ts-template/settings/secrets/actions/new)